 What is sin, actually?
 Sin is what separates people from God, and the wages of sin is death.
 I commit sin when I disobey God’s will, and transgress His laws.
 (1 John 3:4)

 There are many expressions, biblical and non-biblical, to describe sin.
 For example, what are original sin, sin in the flesh and deeds of the body?
 We all have sin, but no one has to commit sin.
 What is the difference?

-Sin entered the world when Adam and Eve disobeyed God.
-They obeyed their own will rather than God’s will, and ate of the tree of the knowledge of good and evil.
-Their conscience was awakened, and they became aware of right and wrong, and knew that they had sinned.
-By this act of disobedience their human nature was corrupted and they received a sinful nature, or sinful flesh – often referred to as original sin.
+Sin entered the world when Adam and Eve disobeyed God and ate of the tree of the knowledge of good and evil.
+They obeyed their own will rather than God’s and by this they became conscious of right and wrong.
+(Genesis 2-3) By this act of disobedience their human nature was corrupted and they received a sinful nature, or sinful flesh—original sin.

 Sin in the flesh

 I can feel this tendency every time I am tempted.
 “But each one is tempted when he is drawn away by his own desires and enticed.”
 James 1:14.